I like to collect things: vintage globes, old trophies, ideas into my commonplace book and white pitchers.

 She filled others from her pitcher.

-She ran back to the spring to draw water.
+She ran back to the spring to draw water, again and again.

 She comforted Isaac in his grief.